StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology_v2.md

 ### Configure the Splunk topology check

-To enable the Splunk topology integration and begin collecting component and relation data from your Splunk instance, the Splunk topology check must be configured on the StackState Agent V2.
+To enable the Splunk topology integration and begin collecting component and relation data from your Splunk instance, the Splunk topology check must be configured on StackState Agent V2.
 The check configuration provides all details required for the Agent to connect to your Splunk instance and execute a Splunk saved search.

 {% hint style="info" %}
 Example Splunk topology Agent check configuration file:<br />[splunk_topology/conf.yaml.example \(github.com\)](https://github.com/StackVista/stackstate-agent-integrations/blob/master/splunk_topology/conf.yaml.example)